enfiskutensykkel/sfqtester/README.md

 ./sfqtester -p <the first remote port> -c <number of connections> <remote host>
 ```

-If you want to bind to a local port as well, for analysis purposes, use the `-q` option.
+If you want to bind to a local port as well, for analysis purposes for example, use the `-q` option.